Home

 The village feel is important to the organisers of the race.
 Friendly marshalling is therefore guaranteed.
 The race organisation though is tight as the race is run under a UK Athletics licence.
 The professionalism is showing in the attention to health and safety of runners as well as in online registration and chip timing.

-* This race is UK athletics licenced under ID : TBA
+* This race is England Athletics licenced under ID : TBA

 * Chip timing and finish video for all runners